Move over, skinny jeans - I'll be wearing these stylish yet comfortable hiking trousers all summer

 The four-way stretch works with you, so you can move about without feeling constrained.
 I have been scrambling up and down rocks and tackling uphill and downhill terrain in them, and would say they provide the comfort and snugness of leggings.

-They are also super light, not only to wear, but to pack in a rucksack for an early morning walk.
-This also comes in handy if you are heading away for the weekend, or on a longer hike and want to take spare clothing.
+They are also lightweight, not only to wear, but to pack in a rucksack for an early morning walk.
+This also comes in handy if you are heading away for the weekend or on a longer hike and want to take spare clothing.
 Made from shower-resistant softshell fabric, which is 89% nylon and 11% elastane, they are machine washable (at 30 degrees) and ideal for the UK’s temperamental weather.
 Plus, they are snag-proof, so durable enough to withstand skirting over rocks, stiles and uneven ground.
 Many a time, I have found myself shuffling down a steep hillside on my backside, and these have held strong, so they get a thumbs up from me.

 The extra detailing is noteworthy too, such as the rose gold buttons, belt hooks, zip and button fastening, and the handy pockets deep on the front.
 One of the two pockets on the back is also zipped for extra security.
 But it's the overall look and feel that impresses me, and why I find them so versatile, taking me from the trail to town.